Pier extending over still lake with bird in the sky.

 Click program link for eligibility and additional details.

-Explore: UW Education, Diversity and Community in the Galapagos Islands
+Dig deep: UW Education, Diversity and Community in the Galapagos Islands

-Visit three local schools.
+Visit local schools.
 Broaden your understanding of the local educational system.
 Consider the importance of language diversity.

 Click program link for eligibility and additional details.